 Following activities, to be developed within the Phase 10, will include the continuity of experiments initiated in 2019, whenever necessary, as well as the development of new pilot studies in Atlantic and Mediterranean farms, using acoustic and IAS techniques, allowing accurate (even on daily basis if required) measurement of the growth of caged fishes, both in length and weight.
-For that purpose, the contracts have been signed with "Universidad Politécnica de Valencia" (Spain), Balfegó (Spain), Tunipex (Portugal) and Pelagos Net Farma (Croatia).

-4.5 Modelling
+4.5.
+Modelling